 Other ways to help resolve rosacea-related nutritional deficiencies as described in the Textbook of Natural Medicine include:

 - Supplementation with hydrochloric acid (HCL) before meals for additional stomach acid to properly digest proteins.
-Another option is to eat a small amount of raw or fermented cabbage (sauerkraut) before meals, as this stimulates more production of HCL according to Natasha Campbell-McBride MD.
+Another option is to eat a small amount of raw or fermented cabbage (sauerkraut) before meals.
+This greatly stimulates the production of HCL according to Natasha Campbell-McBride MD.

 - Supplementation with 300-500 mg of the pancreatic enzyme lipase with meals to assist with the digestion of fats.
 Using herbal bitters with meals can also be of help.